Kenneth W. Ford

-Kenneth William Ford (born May 1, 1926) is an American theoretical physicist, teacher, and writer, currently residing near Philadelphia, Pennsylvania.
+Kenneth William Ford (May 1, 1926 – December 5, 2025) was an American theoretical physicist, teacher, and writer, residing near Philadelphia, Pennsylvania.
 He was the first chair of the physics department at the University of California, Irvine, and later served as president of the New Mexico Institute of Mining and Technology (New Mexico Tech) and as Executive Director and CEO of the American Institute of Physics.

-Biography
+Early life and education

-Ford was born on May 1, 1926, in West Palm Beach, Florida, to parents Paul Hammond Ford (1892-1961) and Edith Timblin Ford (1892-1992) and was the second of their three children.
+Ford was born on May 1, 1926, in West Palm Beach, Florida, to parents Paul Hammond Ford (1892–1961) and Edith Timblin Ford (1892–1992) and was the second of their three children.
 He spent most of his childhood in Kentucky, living one year in Georgia when he was eight and nine.

-Education

-Ford attended Highlands High School in Fort Thomas, Kentucky, from 1940 to 1942, then Phillips Exeter Academy in Exeter, NH, graduating in 1944.
+He attended Highlands High School in Fort Thomas, Kentucky, from 1940 to 1942, then Phillips Exeter Academy in Exeter, NH, graduating in 1944.
 In 1948, he received an A.B. from Harvard University, graduating summa cum laude.
 He received his Ph.D. in physics from Princeton University in 1953, studying under John Archibald Wheeler.
 During 1950-1952 he interrupted his graduate studies to join the H-bomb design team at Los Alamos National Laboratory (then Los Alamos Scientific Laboratory) and at Princeton University's Project Matterhorn.